Circassian Day of Mourning: Holiday

 In 1990, the Circassians designated 21 May as the Day of Mourning for their people, on which they commemorate the tragedy of the nation.
 It is memorable and non-working day in the three republics of the Russian Federation (Adygea, Kabardino-Balkaria and Karachay-Cherkessia) as well as In the Circassian villages of the Krasnodar Krai.
 The government of the partially recognized Republic of Abkhazia also mourns the day of mourning on May 21 (until 2011, it was mourned on May 31).

-The day is also widely mourned with rallies and processions in countries with a large Circassian diaspora, such as Turkey, Germany, United States, Jordan and other countries of the Middle East.
+The day is also widely mourned with rallies and processions in countries with a large Circassian diaspora, such as Turkey, Jordan, Germany, United States, and other countries of the Middle East.

-In 2017, the Circassian national movement is experiencing a national upsurge, the readiness of Circassians to defend their own identity has increased.
-The large-scale events that took place on May 21, 2017 simultaneously in several regions of Russia are unconditional proof of this.
-Tens of thousands of Circassians in Adygea, Kabardino-Balkaria and Karachay-Cherkessia took part in mourning events dedicated to the anniversary of the end of the Russian-Caucasian War.
+In 2017, the Circassian national movement experienced a national upsurge, and the readiness of Circassians to defend their own identity increased.
+On May 21, 2017, tens of thousands of Circassians in Adygea, Kabardino-Balkaria and Karachay-Cherkessia took part in mourning events dedicated to the anniversary of the end of the Russian-Caucasian War.
 The multi-million diaspora of Circassians abroad was not left aside, for example, there was a mass procession with national banners of Circassia through the central streets of Turkish cities.
 For the first time in the history of post-war Circassia, which today exists only in the historical memory of Circassians, commemorative events dedicated to the victims of the Russian-Caucasian war were held in schools, higher educational institutions, and in cities with a compact population of Circassians.

+On 21st May 2025, Syrian Circassians publicly marked the Day of Mourning in Syria for the first time, with a vigil in Umayyad Square, Damascus.
+Commemoration of the genocide had been banned under the Baathist regime due to its alliance with the Soviet Union and the Russian Federation.